-PRIORITY INITIATIVES EXPECTED OUTCOMES PERFORMANCE MEASURES Develop and implement a Multicultural plan that includes an Keyano Indigenization Strategy Multicultural Plan to support diversity developed by June 2020 and Indigenization and Internationalization and increase inclusion at Keyano implemented by June 2021 Strategies Keyano Internationalization Strategy developed by June 2020 and implemented by June 2021 Increase student engagement.
-Increase in number of multicultural Multicultural celebrations and celebrations and educational educational opportunities to support opportunities that promote inclusion and awareness multiculturalism, cultural awareness, and inclusion by June 2020 Benchmark for number of unique Use a variety of approaches to Improved access to information and students accessing individual provide mental health information reduced stigma surrounding mental appointments established by June 2020 and support to students and staff health challenges where needed with a long-term action plan developed by June 2021 Benchmark for number of student registrations for group sessions established by June 2020 with a longterm action plan developed by June 2021 Enhanced relationships with community Benchmark for number of support-inpartners through the Regional Mental kind events where community partners Health Committee to seamlessly support Keyano College initiatives support students transitioning to (internal) established by June 2020 with Keyano as well as to ensure current a long-term action plan developed by students have access to clinical services June 2021 Increase awareness and training on Pilot mandatory training for all staff and sexual harassment and sexual violence. students.
-2% increase in number of unique credit Increased number of unique students in Develop and implement a Strategic and non-credit students increased by credit and non-credit programs Enrolment Management (SEM) Plan June 2020
+- Keyano Indigenization Strategy developed by June 2020 and implemented by June 2021 - Keyano Internationalization Strategy developed by June 2020 and implemented by June 2021 - · Increase student engagement. - Increase in number of multicultural celebrations and educational opportunities that promote multiculturalism, cultural awareness, and inclusion by June 2020 - Benchmark for number of unique students accessing individual appointments established by June 2020 with a long-term action plan developed by June 2021 - Benchmark for number of student registrations for group sessions established by June 2020 with a longterm action plan developed by June 2021 - Benchmark for number of support-inkind events where community partners support Keyano College initiatives (internal) established by June 2020 with a long-term action plan developed by June 2021 - Pilot mandatory training for all staff and students. - 2% increase in number of unique credit and non-credit students increased by June 2020

+Develop and implement a Strategic Enrolment Management (SEM) Plan